pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

+As for the network architecture, we fix the hyperbolic tangent, $\mathrm{tanh}$, as the activation function for all models.
+For the PINNs in the 2D case, we use a 6-layer fully-connected neural network with 20 neurons per layer.
+To impose the periodic boundary condition, the network input $x_j$ is replaced with $\{\cos(\pi x_j), \sin(\pi x_j)\}$.
+We use a time-marching strategy\cite{wight2020solving} to split the time domain into intervals of length $2$, and in each spatial-temporal domain of the form $[-1,1]^2\times [t_0, t_0+2]$, we create a uniform mesh of size $32^2\times 400$.
+The PINNs model is trained via full-batch gradient descent using the Adam optimizer\cite{kingma2014adam} for $10^6$ iterations and followed by L-BFGS \cite{byrd1995limited} for $5\times 10^4$ iterations.

 For the EDNNs, the architecture in the 2D case includes three hidden layers with 20 neurons per layer, whereas in the 3D case, it has four hidden layers with 32 neurons per layer.
-In contrast, the ETNNs maintain a consistent structure across 2D and 3D cases, with each sub-network containing two hidden layers of 20 neurons each.
-Table \ref{table1} shows the relative errors of the EDNNs and ETNNs (pETNNs with all parameter update) for solving the 2D transport equation, and Table \ref{table2} enumerates the relative errors for their 3D counterparts.
-It is clear that ETNNs have a higher accuracy due to the special structure of the tensor neural networks.
-Additionally, it is imperative to note that empirical evidence from our numerical experiments indicates that our ETNNs exhibit a substantial and significant computational time superiority relative to the EDNNs.
-This efficiency is particularly beneficial for solving high-dimensional PDEs, which has been specifically analyzed in \cite{wang2023tensor}.
+In contrast, the ETNNs maintain a consistent structure across 2D and 3D cases, with each sub-network containing two hidden layers of 20 neurons each and a fixed time step $1e-3$.

-Table \ref{table3} shows the results of different parameter update strategies in Algorithm \ref{algorithm1}.
-In the table, Alg1($*$) means pETNNs ($*$) in Algorithm \ref{algorithm1}, and pETNN ($*$) denotes that just $*$ of parameters are updated, for example, pETNNs ($1/2$) denotes that half of parameters are fixed to evolve with the time.
-The parameters that are fixed are chosen via a random process, and we carry out experiments with other random selections as well.
-For example, we have two pETNNs ($1/2$) and they correspond to different fixed subsets of parameters.
-The results show that Algorithm \ref{algorithm1} exhibits enhanced accuracy in short time, however, pETNNs with fixed parameter update in this algorithm demonstrate a diminished robustness in long-term cases, so we only compute it up to $t=2$.
-This may be attributed to the redundancy inherent in the neural network parameters, see Remark \ref{rem1}.
+{ In the 2D case, we also consider the finite difference method as a baseline.
+In the spatial domain, we implement the fifth-order weighted essentially non-oscillatory (WENO) scheme\cite{Titarev2004, Hesthaven2018} with a uniform mesh of size $480\times 480$, corresponding to the 480 Gaussian quadrature points used in the numerical integration in pETNNs.
+In the time evolution, we use the predictor-corrector (modified-Euler) method with a time step $1e-3$.
+Thus, the CFL number is $0.24$.
+For detailed discussions on WENO scheme and finite difference methods for transport equations, we refer to \cite{Shu1998, GREC2025275}. }